Arthurmtro/nestjs-langchain-tools/README.md

 - Travel Agent with hotel and attraction tools
 - Coordinator that routes questions to the right agent

+## 🔄 CI/CD Process

+This project uses GitHub Actions for continuous integration and delivery:

+1. **On Pull Requests to `master`**:
+   - Runs linting
+   - Performs type checking
+   - Executes all tests
+   - Builds the package

+2. **On Push to `master`**:
+   - Runs all the above checks
+   - Automatically publishes to npm if all checks pass

+### Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes following conventional commits
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## 📝 License

 MIT